second-slip/birder-server/README.md

 #### Sample data

-T-SQL scripts for adding sample data to the database can be provided on request
+T-SQL scripts for adding sample data to the database are available by request.